Uttarakhand Residential University

 Uttarakhand Residential University (URU), also known as Uttarakhand Aawasiya Vishwavidyalaya, was a state university located at Almora, Uttarakhand, India.
 It was established in 2016 by the Government of Uttarakhand through the Uttarakhand Aawasiya Vishwavidyalaya Act, 2016 (Act No. 20 of 2016).
 It was the second residential university in Uttarakhand following Doon University, and modeled after Jawaharlal Nehru University.
 The first Vice-Chancellor (VC) was H. S. Dhami, formerly VC of Kumaun University.

-Repeal Act
+Courses offered

-In June 2020, the Government of Uttarakhand repealed the Uttarakhand Aawasiya Vishwavidyalaya Act, 2016 through (Repeal) Act No.19 of 2020.
-Following that, the UGC removed URU from the list of state universities, effective August 2020.
+The university offers several undergraduate and postgraduate level courses and programs in science, arts, engineering, IT, management, law, design, etc. including doctoral programs in the same.